TO DONATE TO THE PARAMOUNT'S 2017 END OF THE YEAR GIVING CAMPAIGN, CLICK HERE.

 The renovated stage and upgraded technical equipment have made the Paramount a state of the art performance space.
 The theatre can accommodate live theatre, musicals, concerts, film, opera, and dance performances, as well as business meetings, private parties, dinners, worship services, marketing seminars, receptions and weddings.
 During the theatre's restoration in 1986, the space was retrofitted with lighting, sound, and rigging equipment to make it a multi-use facility.
 Further renovations include a new sound installation in 2006, designed and installed by Gemini Sound of Dallas, Texas, and a 2009 upgrade to the theatre's film projection equipment, adding digital projection capabilities.

-The Paramount is the home of Paramount Productions, a producing wing of the theatre's non-profit organization, which presents live theatrical performances utilizing local and regoinal perfomers guided by professional theatre artists.
-The Live at the Paramount Concert Series, produced by the theatre in association with Abilene Public Radio, brings world-class performing artists to the theatre's intimate atmosphere.
-The Paramount is also the producing organization for the 24fps Internaitonal Short Film Festival, a unique public exhibition competition of short films from all aver the world.
+The Paramount is the home of Paramount Productions, a producing wing of the theatre's non-profit organization, which presents live theatrical performances utilizing local and regional perfomers guided by professional theatre artists.
+The Paramount is also the producing organization for the 24fps International Short Film Festival, a unique public exhibition competition of short films from all aver the world.